Logo: The Methodist Church

 Think of this group as the Treasury, or Department of Finance and Personnel (DFP) if you work for the Northern Ireland Civil Service (NICS), with a bit of the Housing Executive thrown in for good measure.
 I guess that makes Lawrence Murphy the Chancellor of the Exchequer.
 This group (which was two at one stage) probably is the busiest, and that's not surprising, since a) they hold the purse strings, and b) they control our biggest asset, namely our buildings.
 They also maintain the Manse.
 If you want an easy time of it, then don't try and get on this workgroup.

 You know the catch-all i.e. that thing which gets everything else which hasn't been dealt with yet.
-Well, here we are, Communications & IT (previously known as Support Services), who bring up the rear, although that doesn't make them any less important.
-The sort of things under their bailiwick are the weekly Announcement Sheets, which includes compilation, printing and photocopying, the co-ordination and operation of the Easyworship/Powerpoint Rota (for displaying choruses/sermon points/announcements on the screen during services), the manning of both the video facilities and audio desk during services,and the provision of AV resources for events such as concerts.
-The group also looks at some of the office-based functions such as computers / printers / photocopiers, and some of the spin-offs from that e.g. anti-virus software, internet security, firewalls, the church website etc. It's hard to say who's the biggest geek here, so we'll leave that for the moment.
+Well, here we are, Communications & IT, who bring up the rear, although that doesn't make them any less important.
+The sort of things normally under their bailiwick are the weekly Announcement Sheets, which includes compilation, printing and photocopying (although for the past few years the incumbent minister has been producing the sheets), the co-ordination and operation of the Easyworship/Powerpoint Rota (for displaying choruses/sermon points/announcements on the screen during services), the manning of both the video facilities and audio desk during services,and the provision of AV resources for events such as concerts.
+The group also looks at some of the office-based functions such as computers / printers / photocopiers, and some of the spin-offs from that e.g. anti-virus software, internet security, firewalls, the church website etc.

 This is the text-only version of this page.
 Click here to see this page with graphics.